HewlettPackard/hpegl-metal-terraform-resources/examples/data-sources/hpegl_metal_available_resources/README.md

+# (C) Copyright 2020-2023 Hewlett Packard Enterprise Development LP
 # Obtaining available resources in the physical infrastructure

 This is an example of querying the physical infrastructure to obtain information on the available compute, networks and storage resources available and currently under control.

 To run the example: